 “Except ye be converted, and become as little children, ye shall not enter into the kingdom of heaven.
 Whosoever therefore shall humble himself as this little child, the same is greatest in the kingdom of heaven.”
 (Mat 18:3-4), “Whosoever shall not receive the kingdom of God as a little child, he shall not enter therein” (Mar 10:15).
 Children are impressionable, open-minded, and receptive—they’re teachable.
 Adults, on the other hand, many times are adamant, obstinate, and set in their ways.
 But Jesus the Savior said that if we won’t humble ourselves as a little child, we won’t be entering the kingdom—we won’t be saved.

 Children are like a tabula rasa or blank slate in that they don’t know much but are very open and responsive to learning.
-The downfall, of course, is when they’re taught wrong which can be very difficult for them to ever unlearn later.
+The downside, of course, is that when they’re taught wrong, it can be very difficult for them to ever unlearn later.
 And the way it is with children is similarly how it is with salvation.
 We’ve been taught so much false doctrine that’s keeping us blinded from the truth that we must lay aside or put on the table all our assumptions and beliefs, then approach the Scriptures as objectively as possible in search of the truth.
 We must become as little children.
-And that’s what I did after being a Trinitarian for 25 years.
-I started over as a child.
+And that’s what I did after being a Trinitarian for 30 years—I started over as a child.

 Our enemy doesn’t just want to keep us from the truth but wants us bound with false doctrine and beliefs to such a degree that if the truth ever does come to our hearing, we’ll turn our ears away from it and even fight against it.
-Thus, the agenda of all religions and cults—to get us bound with error so that we’ll perish.
-All religions consider themselves the truth while all others are false, and Trinitarianism—Catholic and Protestant—is no different.
+Thus, the agenda of all religions and cults is to get us bound with error so that we’ll perish.
+All religions consider themselves the truth while all others are false, and Trinitarianism, both Catholic and Protestant, is no different.
 It’s simply false religion no better than Jehovah’s Witness, Mormonism, Unitarianism, Buddhism, and Islam.
 All keep people bound in stubbornness to false beliefs so that they won’t hear the truth.
 The only hope is to be converted back to a child as a blank slate eager to hear the truth, “Except ye be converted, and become as little children.”

 The wretched condition of God’s people throughout their history is that they would become hardened and stubborn so that they wouldn’t listen to God: “look not unto the stubbornness of this people, nor to their wickedness, nor to their sin” (Deu 9:27); “they ceased not from their own doings, nor from their stubborn way” (Jdg 2:19); “For rebellion is as the sin of witchcraft, and stubbornness is as iniquity and idolatry” (1Sa 15:23); “Notwithstanding they would not hear, but hardened their necks, like to the neck of their fathers, that did not believe in the LORD their God” (2Ki 17:14); “But they and our fathers dealt proudly, and hardened their necks, and hearkened not to thy commandments” (Neh 9:16); “And might not be as their fathers, a stubborn and rebellious generation” (Psa 78:8); “Yet they hearkened not unto me, nor inclined their ear, but hardened their neck: they did worse than their fathers” (Jer 7:26); “they have hardened their necks, that they might not hear my words” (Jer 19:15).